DIGIEGGS/rn-country-code-picker/README.md

 # React Native Calling Code Picker
-A searchable dropdown component for selecting a country code for your phone number input.
+A searchable dropdown component to select a country code for your phone number input.